Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--3JqJE_94g0.md

 ### Transcript

-> um how are possible are dedicated service in the next updates like um i don't know but it's possible that the lag that you're experiencing right now that might significantly improve with this engine upgrade um i guess we'll have to find out if you know what i mean
+> how are possible are dedicated service in the next updates like, i don't know but it's possible that the lag that you're experiencing right now that might significantly improve with this engine upgrade, i guess we'll have to find out if you know what i mean